 Our skin peel prices range from £75 to £125, including an aftercare kit.
 Please review our for more information regarding costs for your chosen treatment.

 Chemical peels are safe.
 However, like any other cosmetic procedure, they must be performed by a trained and experienced professional.
 Chemical peels can potentially have adverse results such as s scarring, swelling, infection, or discoloration.
 But if done by the right person, such effects are rare.
 Other than that, most people feel a burning sensation that lasts about five to ten minutes during the procedure.
 Also, you may need pain medication after a deeper peel to ease the discomfort.

 Immediately after your peel, the following responses are normal:

 ● Redness to the treated area

 Within the first 48-72 hours, you may experience an increase in the shedding of dead skin cells.
 These will flake away themselves, although you will need to avoid touching and rubbing the treated area.
-Some patients may not experience any obvious shedding of the skin.
+That said, some patients may not experience any noticeable shedding of the skin.

 Recovery time will vary depending on the type of peel you get and your skin’s response to the treatment.
 Your consultant will be able to advise on how long you can expect the recovery to take post-treatment.